au-ts/sddf/docs/developing.md

 building all the parts of sDDF.

 There is a snippet system for the Makefiles and so each driver will have its own `.mk` file for building itself.
-You can base your drivers snippet on other ones within the same device class.
+You can base your driver's snippet on other ones within the same device class.

 ## Adding a new device class